gravitational/teleport/rfd/0145-api-client-credential-reload.md

 In this option, no changes are made to the existing credential loaders.
 Instead, a change is made to the Teleport Client to support reloading credentials on a fixed interval or when manually requested.

+For a developer writing a custom automation, it would look like so:

 ```go
 func example() {